Jumio/mobile-sdk-ios/docs/integration_guide.md

 #### Instant Feedback
 The use of Instant Feedback provides immediate end user feedback by performing a usability check on any image the user took and prompting them to provide a new image immediately if this image is not usable, for example because it is too blurry.
 Please refer to the [JumioRejectReason table](#class-jumiorejectreason) for a list of all reject possibilities.

-## Local Models for JumioDocfinder

-If you are using our JumioDocFinder.xcframework, you can download our encrypted models and add them to your bundle from [here](https://cdn.mobile.jumio.ai/model/classifier_on_device_ep_99_float16_quant.enc) and [here](https://cdn.mobile.jumio.ai/model/normalized_ensemble_passports_v2_float16_quant.enc).

-We recommend to download the files and add them to your project without changing their names (the same way you add Localization files).
-This will save two network requests on runntime to download these files.

 ## Customization
 ### Customization Tool
 [Jumio Surface](https://jumio.github.io/surface-tool) is a web tool that offers the possibility to apply and visualize, in real-time, all available customization options for the Jumio SDK, as well as an export feature to import the applied changes straight into your codebase.